Program and Course Offerings / Registration / Delivery Methods

 What are the methods of delivery for Continuing Education courses?

-Continuing Education courses vary in delivery, including online, classroom, and blended.
-Students can determine the delivery method of a course by referencing the course registration page.
+Continuing Education courses vary in delivery, including online, in person, and blended.
+Students can determine the delivery method of a course by referencing the course profile.

-In-person courses are identified as Classroom under the delivery method.
+Face-to-face courses are identified by an In Person instruction method in the Continuing Education registration system.
 Students will go to the appropriate location on the start date at the time listed.
 Visit Campus Codes for information on delivery location.
 Room numbers for courses at all campuses are available online through WhereEnCampus; see Find Your Classroom for more information.

 Can I audit a course?